JetBrains/guide/site/dotnet/tutorials/localization/aspnet/index.md

 ### Configure Services

-To opt-in to localization, we need to modify our `Startup` file.
+To opt in to localization, we need to modify our `Startup` file.
 We'll be registering a few services, configuring options, and registering middleware.
 All steps that are common-place for additions in an ASP.NET application.

 Starting in our `ConfigureServices` method, we need to make a call to `AddLocalization`.
 It's essential to set the `ResourcesPath` as it tells the ASP.NET localization feature where to find our `.resx` files.